 Use a broad-spectrum sunscreen with an SPF of 30 or higher to protect your skin from harmful UV rays.

-Wear protective clothing and seek shade during peak sun hours to minimise sun damage.
+Wear protective clothing and seek shade during peak sun hours to minimize sun damage.

 Regular visits to a dermatologist are essential for acne prevention and management.

-A dermatologist can provide personalised advice, prescribe medication if necessary, and recommend professional treatments tailored to your skin’s needs.
+A dermatologist can provide personalized advice, prescribe medication if necessary, and recommend professional treatments tailored to your skin’s needs.

 Incorporating healthy lifestyle habits into your daily routine can go a long way in preventing and managing acne.

 Maintaining a consistent skincare routine, following a balanced diet, managing stress, getting sufficient sleep, exercising regularly, protecting your skin from the sun, and consulting with a dermatologist are all vital steps in achieving clear and healthy skin.